code-not-found/code-not-found.github.io/_posts/maven/2014-06-28-maven-download-install-apache-maven-3-2-windows.md

 # Maven Download & Install

 Head over to the [Maven download page](https://maven.apache.org/download.cgi){:target="_blank"} and locate the [archives](https://archive.apache.org/dist/maven/maven-3/){:target="_blank"} link at the bottom of the page.
-Navigata to the correct directory and download the Maven 3.2.2 installer.
+Navigate to the correct directory and download the Maven 3.2.2 installer.

 > Here is the direct link to [download the Maven 3.2.2 binary ZIP for Windows 32 or 64 bit](https://archive.apache.org/dist/maven/maven-3/3.2.2/binaries/apache-maven-3.2.2-bin.zip){:target="_blank"}.